Georgia kidnapping suspect killed by police after chase, authorities say

 CNN asked the GBI how close the gun was to the suspect, whether the man was holding the gun when the shooting happened, and whether the man was threatening the officers with the gun.
 GBI spokesperson Nelly Miles responded only that the bureau was still actively investigating the case.

-The Chamblee Police Department has not responded to CNN's request for comment.

 The kidnapping victim, identified only as a male, is safe, the GBI said.
+Chamblee Police said the victim suffered minor injuries.

 It was not clear whether the victim was inside the vehicle during the pursuit.

 Officers sustained minor injuries during the pursuit, the GBI said, without elaborating.